-The prohibition contained in this chapter do not apply to emergency vehicles.
+As used in this Section, “License” or “Permit” means a document provided the driver of a vehicle from a public entity evidencing a legal activity requiring the transport of water that the Board of Supervisors has specified by resolution exempts the holder of from Section 3-4.1501.

+The prohibition contained in this chapter does not apply to emergency vehicles, governmental vehicles, vehicles of a contractor doing maintenance work and whose driver is in possession of valid contract with a public entity for such work, a vehicle being driven by the holder of timber harvest plan, and vehicles being driven by the holder of License or Permit as defined in subdivision (a).

 To the extent that any provision of this article conflicts with state or federal law, either on its face or as applied, it shall be inapplicable to the extent of such conflict.
 The Board hereby affirms that it intends that all remaining provisions not in conflict remain in effect.

+3-4.1506 – Ordinance Review

+The Board of Supervisors shall on or about three years after this ordinance becomes effective review it and amend, repeal, or leave it unchanged, as the Board may determine is appropriate.
+Failure to carry out this Section shall not affect the enforceability of this Article.

 SECTION 2.
 Authority/Effective Date: